IM-TechieScientist/TechieOS/README.md

 Features:

-Pi-apps pre-installed
+1)Pi-apps pre-installed

-Ubuntu Software support
+2)Ubuntu Software support

-Sci-fi looks
+3)Sci-fi looks

-Good 64-bit performance
+4)Good 64-bit performance with Inbuilt Overclock of 2.0Ghz on CPU and 800Mhz on the GPU

-Custom Neofetch ASCII and name
+5)Custom Neofetch ASCII and name

 Many more coming up in updates..